mirca/mirca.github.io-www/_posts/2018-02-27-majorization-minimization-tensorflow.md

 ## Toy data generation

-To begin with, let's generate some toy data which is the result of adding an independent, non-identically distributed, Poisson process:
+To begin with, let's generate some toy data from an independent, non-identically distributed, Poisson process:

 ```python